Pinkiney History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Pinkiney Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pinkiney family

-, many English families boarded ships at great expense to sail for the colonies held by Britain.
+To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Pinkineys were some of the first of the immigrants to arrive in North America: Henry Pinkie settled in Virginia in 1619.